patrykpilek/mvc-framework-php/README.md

   - Handle errors: convert errors to exceptions and add an exception handler
   - Configure PHP to display error messages
   - Show detailed error messages to developers, friendly error messages to users
+  - Categorise different types of error using HTTP status codes

 ## Notes